nikolaDrljaca/extractor/docs/AppStructure.md

 So, for this application we use intermediate data classes to define and model explicitly the relationships between objects.
-Whilst this means we have to do more work to handle our data(there are no cascading effects) it also means we are explicit in our code and intentions.
+While this means we have to do more work to handle our data(there are no cascading effects) it also means we are explicit in our code and intentions.